Adityababu002/SimudyneProject/README.md

 # SimudyneProject

-The Use case is to develop  an algrithm or a platform for Iterative data mining .
+The Use case is to develop  an algorithm or a platform for Iterative data mining .

 The Sample data set which is a file storage contains fields like